equivalent/equivalent.github.io/_posts/til/2019-03-20-transfer-file-to-server.md

 > Note: don't hold files on cloud for too long.
 Delete them ASAP

+> Note: If you use Dropbox make sure you go to Web interface and after
+> deleting the file you go to "deleted files tab" and "delete the file
+> permanently"

 #### step 5: Decrypt file on server with GPG